 Degree Earned: Award of Achievement

-Cost of Program: $595.00 (includes tuition + malpractice insurance + drug screening fee)
+Cost of Program: Initial cost includes tuition + malpractice insurance + drug screening fee.
+Please see estimated program costs for all fees.

 Credentials Earned: Certified Nursing Assistant following passage of the Nurse Aide Competency Evaluation Program (NACEP).
 Certification is required by all long-term care facilities/nursing homes.